syncfusion-content/uwp-docs/uwp/SfPivotChart/OLAP/Getting-Started.md

 {% endhighlight %}

+{% highlight vb %}

+Public NotInheritable Partial Class MainPage
+    Inherits Page

+    Private clientChannel As OlapManagerService.IOlapDataProvider

+    Public Sub New()
+    End Sub

+    Private Sub OlapDataManager_OlapDataChanged(ByVal sender As Object, ByVal e As OlapDataChangedEventArgs) If TypeOf sender Is OlapDataManager Then
+            SetConnection()
+            (TryCast(sender, OlapDataManager)).JSONData = clientChannel.GetJSONDataAsync(e.MDXQuery, e.SerializedReport, e.AllowMdxToOlapReportParse).Result
+        End If
+    End Sub

+    Private Function OlapDataManager_GetCubeSchema(ByVal sender As Object, ByVal e As GetCubeSchemaEventArgs) As String If e.CubeName IsNot Nothing AndAlso TypeOf sender Is OlapDataManager Then SetConnection()
+            Return clientChannel.GetJSONCubeSchemaAsync(e.CubeName).Result
+        End If

+        Return Nothing
+    End Function

+    Private Function OlapDataManager_GetCubeInfoCollection(ByVal sender As Object, ByVal e As GetCubeInfoCollectionEventArgs) As String
+        If TypeOf sender Is OlapDataManager Then
+            SetConnection()
+            Return clientChannel.GetJSONCubesAsync().Result
+        End If

+        Return Nothing
+    End Function

+    Private Function OlapDataManager_GetLevelMembersUsingMdx(ByVal sender As Object, ByVal e As GetLevelMembersUsingMdxEventArgs) As String
+        If TypeOf sender Is OlapDataManager Then
+            SetConnection()
+            Return clientChannel.GetJSONLevelMembersUsingMdxAsync(e.MemberUniqueName, e.AxisPosition, e.IsGrandTotalOn, e.CubeName, e.PagingParams).Result
+        End If

+        Return Nothing
+    End Function

+    Private Sub SetConnection()
+        Dim basicHttpBinding As BasicHttpBinding = New BasicHttpBinding() basicHttpBinding.MaxReceivedMessageSize = 2147483647
+        basicHttpBinding.MaxBufferSize = 2147483647
+        Dim address As EndpointAddress = New EndpointAddress("http://bi.syncfusion.com/OlapUWPTestService/OlapManager.svc/") Dim clientFactory As ChannelFactory(Of OlapManagerService.IOlapDataProvider) = New ChannelFactory(Of OlapManagerService.IOlapDataProvider)(basicHttpBinding, address)
+        clientChannel = clientFactory.CreateChannel()
+    End Sub
+End Class

+{% endhighlight %}

+{% endtabs %}

-Finally, the SfPivotChart control is rendered as shown below.
+Finally, the SfPivotChart control is rendered as shown below:

 ![](Getting-Started_images/PivotChart.png)

-## Creating WCF Service Application
+## Creating WCF service application

-Create a new **WCF** Service application by using Visual Studio IDE and name the WCF project as **"OlapManagerService".**
+Create a new **WCF** service application by using the Visual Studio IDE and name the WCF project as **"OlapManagerService".**

 Add the following dependency assemblies into your WCF service application.

 * Syncfusion.Olap.Base.dll
 * Syncfusion.OlapUWP.BaseWrapper.dll

-You can find these libraries under following location.
+You can find these libraries under the following location.

 &lt;Installed Drive&gt;:\Program Files (x86)\Syncfusion\Essential Studio\\&lt;Version&gt;\Assemblies\4.6\

 N> ADOMD.NET assembly (Microsoft.AnalysisServices.AdomdClient.dll) is required to create SfPivotChart control.
-The above assembly can be obtainable after installing the following setup files.
+The above assembly can be obtained after installing the following setup files:

 SQLSERVER2008_ASADOMD10.msi and SQLSERVER2008_ASOLEDB10.msi
 These setup files can be downloaded at [Microsoft download center](https://www.microsoft.com/en-in/download/details.aspx?id=16978).
 If you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET].

-Now the "Service1.svc" would look like:
+Now, the "Service1.svc" would look like:

+{% tabs %}

 {% highlight xml %}